ptomulik/puppet-packagex_resource/README.md

 ## Overview

+**NOTE**: I'm going to change the name `build_options` property to something more general.
+It'll be probably `package_settings`.
+The `build_options` will be present for some time (one or two releases) together with the new property to give you some time to adjust your puppet manifests.
+The `build_options` will be deprecated in next release.

 This is an enhanced version of puppet *package* resource.
 Providers for this resource type are developed as separate modules.
 Currently I've developed [portsx](https://github.com/ptomulik/puppet-packagex_portsx) provider, which is